Big Sur Camping: The Best Places to Camp in Big Sur

 Backpacks: If you are looking for a durable, light, and inexpensive backpack, we recommend the Teton Scout.

-Solar Charger: We carry this solar charger to charge our phones and camera batteries.
+Portable Charger: We carry this portable charger to charge our phones.

 For more packing tips, read our Ultimate Packing Checklist for Campers